 Sexual abuse is highly prevalent in the sexual lives of young people and so it was among my female respondents, 20% of whom related experiences of sexual abuse in their intimate relationships, therefore I would expect it to be an important issue to discuss in the course of sex education.
-According to the large-scale EU-wide survey on violence against women published by the European Union Agency for Fundamental Rights (FRA) in 2014,26 "out of all women who have a (current or previous) partner, 22% have experienced physical and/or sexual violence by a partner since the age of 15" (2014: 21), one in every twenty women (5%) has been raped since age 15, either by their partner or someone else, and 11% have experienced some form of sexual violence (2014: 41).
+According to the large-scale EU-wide survey on violence against women published by the European Union Agency for Fundamental Rights (FRA) in 2014,28 "out of all women who have a (current or previous) partner, 22% have experienced physical and/or sexual violence by a partner since the age of 15" (2014: 21), one in every twenty women (5%) has been raped since age 15, either by their partner or someone else, and 11% have experienced some form of sexual violence (2014: 41).
 Between one fourth and one third of these women have been subjected to repeated victimization (2014: 43-44).
 Twelve percent of women in the EU countries were subjected to sexual violence before age 15 (2014: 130).
 The Hungarian data shows that 28% of women have suffered physical and/or sexual violence since age 15 and 21% from their current or previous partner (2014: 28).

 Anastasia Powell (2010), in her study of negotiating sexual consent among young women in Australia, applies Liz Kelly's concept of the "sexual violence continuum" (Kelly 1988) to underline that the experience of sexual violence not only entails rape but should rather be positioned along a continuum from consensual sex to rape, with various degrees of physical and/or psychological coercion.
 She argues that young women have specific difficulties with refusing unwanted sex during the time of their first sexual encounters, in the period of gradually learning sexual negotiation and saying 'no' to sexual coercion during adolescence (2010: 18-20).
 This learning process could be supported by sex education, but in Marzipan it was not.
 Cameron-Lewis and Allen argue for the importance of dealing with both the positive and negative aspects of intimacy in sex education, so that young people can explore the "interrelatedness of pleasure and danger in sexual intimacy" and "learn to navigate the complexities of sexually intimate relationships, particularly issues of sexual negotiation and consent" (2013: 123).
-Some girls in Marzipan started their sex life as a submission to peer pressure or the pressure of their partner.
-Not starting sex life despite peer pressure implied the risk of losing position in the peer group.
-Direct pressure from the partner included the boy's demand that the girl proves that she loves him by having sex with him, blackmailing that he would leave her if she did not have sex with him, or making her feel that it was such an unbearable torment for him to abstain from sex that the girl would eventually feel obliged to relieve the boy from such a burden, even if she was not feeling desire for sex yet.

-26 http://fra.europa.eu/sites/default/files/fra-2014-vaw-survey-main-results-apr14 en.pdf
+28 http://fra.europa.eu/sites/default/files/fra-2014-vaw-survey-main-results-apr14_en.pdf